-Because of its simplicity and efficiency, the most widely used DEM is a uniform two-dimensional grid in which an elevation value is stored at each cell.
-However, point clouds are not acquired on a uniform grid but can be seen as a set S of n (arbitrary) points in \mathbb{R}^2 with an associated elevation function $h:S\to\mathbb{R}$.
-Thus, to construct a grid DEM, h has to be extended via interpolation to a uniform grid $G \subset \mathbb{R}^2$ at the desired resolution.
-Numerous interpolation methods, ranging from sophisticated but computationally expensive methods to simpler and efficient methods, for grid DEMs have been developed; see [19] for a review.
-Regularized splines with tension (RST) is a well-known method, which is sophisticated but computationally expensive due to its use of non-trivial polynomials [1, 20].
+Numerous interpolation methods, ranging from sophisticated but computationally expensive methods to simpler and efficient methods, for grid DEMs have been developed; see [20] for a review.
+Regularized splines with tension (RST) is a well-known method, which is sophisticated but computationally expensive due to its use of non-trivial polynomials [1, 21].
 RST and similar highly sophisticated interpolation methods are especially good when the input data is sparse and lots of interpolation has to be performed.
 On the other hand, constructing a triangulation on input points and linearly interpolating the elevation of grid points across the triangles is one of the simplest interpolation methods.
 It, however, does not produce a smooth surface, especially when the data is relatively sparse.
 The resulting grid DEM can appear jagged both when viewed directly and also in derived products, such as contour maps.

-In this paper we use the well-known natural neighbor interpolation strategy [25].
-Based on the Voronoi diagram of S, it produces a smooth surface.
-Although NNI is more efficient than RST and other similar interpolation methods, its traditional implementations are significantly slower than linear interpolation and are therefore not widely used for very large data sets.
+In this thesis we use the well-known natural neighbor interpolation strategy [26].
+Based on the Voronoi diagram of S, it produces a smoother surface than linear interpolation.
+Although NNI is more efficient than RST and other similar interpolation methods, its traditional implementations are slower than linear interpolation and are therefore not widely used for very large data sets.